SpaceBeeGaming/AO3-Statistics/README.md

 A small-ish AO3 user statistic crawler.

 Currently, the program collects the data into `.csv` files by work.
-If you'd like the data in another format, you can create a feature request, and I'll see what I can do.
+If you'd like the data in a different format, you can submit a feature request, and I'll see what I can do.

-You **must** have an account on AO3, and you can only collect your own statistics (unless you know your friend's password :wink:).
+You **must** have an AO3 account, and you can only collect your own statistics (unless you know your friend's password :wink:).

 I've designed the program to be easy to automate, for example, using the Windows Task Scheduler.
 Alternatively, you can run it interactively if you do not want to save your AO3 password on your device.